jmossetc/TechnicalTest/README.md

 Welcome!
 This project is a technical test implementation featuring a PHP-based API with Docker support.
 This guide will help you set up, run, and test the application efficiently.
 There is an admin dashboard and API documentation available.
+It was made for a company during my job search in 48h without any other demands than "Write a Backend-End to manage companies using REST APIs".
 Beware, the dashboard was made with AI so it has issues.

 The project has three tables:
 - `users`